Brest, Belarus

 Soviet period

-ulitsa Sovietskikh Pogranichnikov (Soviet frontier guards' Street)
+ulitsa Sovietskikh Pogranichnikov (Soviet border guards' Street)

 The main attractions in the street